 Mushroom Onion Casserole

 Heat a large skillet over medium heat and add a tablespoon of fat.
 When it’s warmed add the onions and about a teaspoon of kosher salt and cook the onions until they caramelize.
-If you’re using this method for quicker caramelization use the scraping method twice and add 1 tbs of Worcestershire sauce for flavor.
+If you’re using the method discussed by me few days back for quicker caramelization, use the scraping method twice and add 1 tbs of Worcestershire sauce for flavor.
 Traditional caramelization could take an hour or two and it’s not really necessary since onions are just part of this dish.

 When the onions are done remove them to a bowl, wipe out the skillet, return it to medium heat, and add another tablespoon of fat.